Edinburgh-Stingers-IHC/constitution/README.md

 * Membership to the club is open to all persons between the ages of 18 and 75 \[player limitation only] as per the rules of the Scottish Ice Hockey to which the club is affiliated.
 * Membership is subject to acceptance of the rules of the club.
 The Club shall retain the right to refuse any application for membership or to withdraw membership on any reasonable grounds.
   *Reasonable grounds include continuous failure to meet the standards required using a three step process of warning e.g. ‘problem’ explained with option to reply and explain, second warning given if no improvement then suspension, ban or expulsion for third “offence” or other misbehaviour or failure to comply.
-See also disciplinary procedure S12.*
+See also disciplinary procedure Section 12.*
 * All members joining the club shall be deemed to agree with the constitution and rules of the club as published and updated by the club from time to time.
 * All members of the club shall be deemed to be an ordinary member of Scottish Ice Hockey \[SIH]
 * Membership of the club shall be subject to an annual fee, which includes player registration insurance, and affiliation costs determined annually prior to season start up.
 * Membership is an annual renewable requirement starting from 1st of August each year lasting until 31st July of the following year.
 Payment is non-returnable.
 * Members are entitled to join a second club as per the current rules of SIH (Recreational) and Edinburgh Stingers will permit / accept ‘second team’ members according to Second Team rules of SIH at the time of joining.
 * Membership of the Club entitles each member to a single vote in all events where voting on a motion is required \[e.g. elections and constitutional changes processed under Section 17].
 * Eligibility: Members may hold a Board position (Chair, Secretary, Treasurer, Team Manager) after a period of two continuous seasons.
-Other elected roles (e.g., Head Coach) may be held after one continuous season.

 ---